 - Locate and ensure you are familiar with all machine operations and controls. - Ensure all guards are fitted, secure and functional.
-Do not operate if guards are missing or faulty. - Check workspaces and walkways to ensure no slip/trip hazards are present. - Ensure the table is set not more than 2mm from disc. - Check belts and discs are in a serviceable condition. - Stand out of the direct line of the abrasive belt at all times. - ✓ Start the dust extraction unit before using the machine.
+Do not operate if guards are missing or faulty. - Check workspaces and walkways to ensure no slip/trip hazards are present. - Check the table is set not more than 2mm from disc. - ✓ Check the abrasive disc is in a serviceable condition. - Start the dust extraction unit before using the machine.